History of Larkana: Chandka Medical College (CMC) now Shaheed Mohtarma Benazir Bhutto Medical University

 Chandka Medical College (CMC), was built by former Prime Minister Zulfiqar Ali Bhutto for the people of Larkana, it was inaugurated on 20 April 1973 as 4th medical college of the Sindh.
 Second Batch of 250 students was admitted in 1974. due to shortage of accommodation as a result of increasing number of admissions, one, four story, girls hostel & two boys hostels were constructed,.
 Now it has six boys hostels and two girls which can accommodates about 1100 students.

 The Chandka Medical College, is recognized by Pakistan Medical & Dental Council (PMDC).
 The College of Physicians & Surgeons Pakistan (CPSP) has also established its regional center at CMC Larkana.
 CPSP, has started conducting FCPS-I, FCPS-II and MCPS Examination CMC, Larkana center since 1999. the results (Passing Percentage) of candidates appearing theory examinations is comparable with other centers of the country.

-The Chandka Medical College is upgraded to a medical university, Shaheed Mohtrama Benazir Bhutto Medical University (SMBBMU) on 12 April 2008, due to the efforts taken by Professor Surgeon Dr. Sikandar Ali Shaikh, who was principal of CMC at that time and later became the first Vice Chancellor of the SMBBMU.
-Dr. Sikandar Ali Shaikh retired in 2011.
-As of Oct 2012, Dr Akbar Hyder Soomro is the VC of SMBBMU and Dr. Asadullah Mahar is the principal of the Medical College.
+The Chandka Medical College is upgraded to a medical university, Shaheed Mohtrama Benazir Bhutto Medical University (SMBBMU) on 12 April 2008.